 When you get to the sign, you can walk up the small hill to see the Hollywood and Vine sign that looks like something out of Mad Max.

-Heading up this wash and into the canyon is where the 4×4 was really needed as there was lots of dips and loose rock/sand sections.
+Heading up this wash and into the canyon is where the 4×4 was really needed as there were lots of dips and loose rock/sand sections.

 You will pass a plaque from the parks system that tells you about the caves and area.

 We eventually made it to the base of one of the main caves.
-This is the largest mud cave system in the world, so there are many out here, but no one has been able to map them all.
+This is the most extensive mud cave system in the world, so there are many out there, but no one has been able to map them all.